zainab0077/Chatbot-Code-in-Python/README.md

 <img src="https://github.com/user-attachments/assets/ebbadb03-4b72-4b45-befb-2ce0100b137e" alt="Zuro chatbot logo with the full name written in the center, red theme, and the letter Z prominently displayed to convey a chatbot feel" width="400" height="400">

-Zuro ChatBot is an AI-powered chatbot designed to assist users by providing conversational AI capabilities.
-Whether you are looking for an intelligent assistant to handle queries or seeking to build a custom chatbot, Zuro provides a flexible foundation for creating engaging user experiences.

 ## Table of Contents 📚
 - [About](#about)